Setting up your Users

 Complete the New User record as follows:

-- Login enabled - this checkbox will be ticked by default, which means that when you've completed and saved the new User's record, they'll be sent an activation email.
-If you don't want an email to be sent, remove the tick but remember to return to the record to tick the checkbox later so that the User can validate their details and login to Workbooks.
+This checkbox will be ticked by default, which means that when you've completed and saved the new User's record, they will be sent an activation email.
+If you don't want an email to be sent, remove the tick, but remember to return to the record to tick the checkbox later so that the User can validate their details, and login to Workbooks.
 If a user leaves your organisation you will want to disable their login by removing the tick from this box.

-- Login Email - complete this field with the User's email address, which they'll use as part of their login credentials.
+Complete this field with the User's email address, which they will use as part of their login credentials.
 Ensure that an email account for the User has been set up before you try to create a Workbooks login for them.

-- Allocated Extensions - any available Extensions (such as Customer Contracts and Outlook Connector), will show in the grid.
+Any available Extensions (such as Customer Contracts and Outlook Connector) will show in the grid.
 Tick the check box next to any that you want this User to have.
-As with Editions, if all your purchased Extensions are already allocated to other enabled Users you need to remove their access in order to grant access to your new User.
+As with Editions, if all your purchased Extensions are already allocated to other enabled users you will need to remove access from an existing in order to grant access to your new user.

-This tab shows the Capabilities granted to the User (as a result of their membership of particular groups).
-To grant more Capabilities you need to assign the User to more groups.
-Remember, some Capabilities will be common to more than one User Group so if you decide to remove a User from a group in order to remove specific Capabilities, they may still have those Capabilities by virtue of belonging to a different group or groups.
+This tab shows the Capabilities granted to the user (as a result of their membership of particular groups).
+To grant more Capabilities you need to assign the user to more groups.
+Some Capabilities will be common to more than one User Group so if you decide to remove a user from a group in order to remove specific Capabilities, they may still have those Capabilities by virtue of belonging to a different group or groups.

-***NOTE: If you upgrade your licences (say from the CRM to the Business edition) and don't immediately allocate your new licences, Users will see a warning message when logging in saying that the licences must be reallocated (by the System Administrator).
+***NOTE: If you upgrade any licences from the CRM to the Business edition but do not immediately allocate your new licences, users will see a warning message when logging in saying that the licences must be reallocated (by the System Administrator).
 This message will appear for a 2-week period after the expiry of the original licences.
-Until this reallocation has taken place, the Users will still have access to their original licence (in this example their CRM licence).
-At the end of the 2-week period, if the licences have not been reallocated the Users will no longer be able to login.
+Until this reallocation has taken place, the users will still have access to their original CRM licence.
+At the end of the 2-week period, if the licences have not been reallocated, the users will no longer be able to login.